jon-hanson/ScalaPT/readme.md

 The project is written entirely in Scala (v2.11.8), builds with the supplied SBT (v0.3.11) build file, and runs on Java 1.8.0.

 Once built, run the `scalapt.Main` class.
-If you run with no arguments, then the resultant error message will document the supported cmd-line options:
+If you run with no arguments, then the resultant error message will document the supported command-line options:
 ```
 Usage: scalpt [options]